Movatterモバイル変換

 Radio

-In 1999, McManus was a regular host onTriple J radio and had a segment on the breakfast show (starringWil Anderson andAdam Spencer) on Friday mornings,Know Your Millennium, a quiz show that looked into the past.
+In 1999, McManus was a regular host onTriple J radio and had a segment on the breakfast show (starringWil Anderson andAdam Spencer) on Friday mornings,Know Your Millennium, a quiz show that focused on the past.[citation needed]

 In 2000, he filled in onTriple M Sydney'sAndrew Denton Breakfast Show with co-hostAmanda Keller andMike Fitzpatrick.[citation needed]

-In 2006, McManus and Helliar filled in forMerrick & Rosso while they were on holiday.
-In the first week of their three-week stint,Meshel Laurie ofNova 106.9 co-hosted the show as well.[citation needed]
+In 2006, McManus and Helliar filled in forMerrick and Rosso while they were on holiday.
+In the first week of their three-week stint,Meshel Laurie ofNova 106.9 also co-hosted the show.[citation needed]

-McManus had a cameo voicing a crab inPixar's 2003 animated filmFinding Nemo.
-He appeared as himself on the New Zealand cartoonbro'Town and voices a number of characters inCartoon Network'sExchange Student Zero.
+McManus had a cameo voicing a crab inPixar's 2003 animated filmFinding Nemo.[citation needed] He appeared as himself on the New Zealand cartoonbro'Town and voiced a number of characters inCartoon Network'sExchange Student Zero.[citation needed]

 McManus voiced additional characters inNorm of the North.[citation needed]